Quanitra Hollingsworth

-Quanitra Hollingsworth (Kuanitra Holingsvorth, born November 15, 1988) is an American-Turkish professional basketball player for Çukurova Basketbol.
+Quanitra Hollingsworth (Kuanitra Holingsvorth, born November 15, 1988) is an American-Turkish professional basketball player for Galatasaray.

 In 2012 Hollingsworth acquired Turkish citizenship in order to be eligible to play for Turkey national women's basketball team.
 Therefore, she missed the 2012 WNBA season and 2014 WNBA season due to Turkish National Team commitments.
 She represented Turkey at the 2012 Summer Olympics.